/ tool-comparisons / Redis vs Turso for Solo Developers

 The embedded replica feature is Turso's secret weapon.
 Instead of your application querying a remote database, Turso can sync a replica directly into your application process.
 Reads happen against a local copy of the database with zero network latency.
 Writes propagate to the primary and back to replicas.
 For read-heavy workloads, this is incredibly fast.

-Turso's free tier includes 9GB total storage, 500 databases, and 25 billion row reads per month.
-That's generous enough for multiple side projects.
-The Scaler plan at $29/month adds more storage and compute for production workloads.
+Turso's free tier is generous enough for multiple side projects.
+As of the official pricing page on 2026-05-29 it includes 5GB storage, 500 million rows read per month, 10 million rows written per month, and up to 100 databases.
+The paid tiers start at $4.99/month for the Developer plan and $24.92/month for Scaler, which adds more storage and compute for production workloads.
 For solo developers experimenting with edge databases, the free tier is more than sufficient.

 Key Differences